 Consider having a soft opening where you invite friends and family to make sure everything works as expected.
 Gain feedback from them so you can make adjustments if there are things people really do or don’t like.

 Opening a coffee shop is an exciting time, although one that can be stressful as you juggle multiple roles.
-Hopefully the tips in this article will help you define some of the most important aspects of your business plan, as well as inspiring you on your journey to launching a successful coffee shop.
+Hopefully, the tips in this article will help you define some of the most important aspects of how to open a coffee shop, as well as inspiring you on your journey to launching a successful coffee shop.